File Checksums: How to Protect From Corrupted Downloads

 Ever downloaded a file only to find it won't open or behaves strangely?
 Or worried that software you downloaded might have been tampered with?
 File checksums solve both problems.

-When you download a file—especially a big one—stuff can go wrong.
-Network hiccups, connection drops, faulty hardware, or even malicious hackers can mess with the data before it reaches you.
+When you download a file, especially a big one, stuff can go wrong.
+Network hiccups, connection drops, faulty hardware, or even someone deliberately messing with the data before it reaches you.

 Scary part?
 Your computer won't always warn you.
 A corrupted PDF might open but be missing pages.
 A broken software installer might run but crash later.
 An altered security tool could have malware baked in.